WriteExpress: Letters and Templates FREE Shipping*

 • List your own contact information if you are willing to receive follow-up correspondence or answer questions.

 • Make the ending strong without overdoing it.
-Undo praise can be viewed as biased or insincere.
+Undue praise can be viewed as biased or insincere.

 • Proofread!
 The letter of reference represents both you and the applicant.